AriFordsham/GHCWiki/trac-links.md

 But in practice you often won't need to add the `../` prefix to link to a sibling page.
 For resolving the location of a wiki link, it's the target page closest in the hierarchy to the page where the link is written which will be selected.
 So for example, within a sub-hierarchy, a sibling page will be targeted in preference to a toplevel page.
 This makes it easy to copy or move pages to a sub-hierarchy by [renaming](wiki-new-page#) without having to adapt the links.

-In order to link explicitly to a toplevel Wiki page, use the `wiki:/` prefix.
+To link explicitly to a toplevel Wiki page, use the `wiki:/` prefix.
 Be careful **not** to use the `/` prefix alone, as this corresponds to the [\#Server-relativelinks](trac-links#) syntax and with such a link you will lack the `/wiki/` part in the resulting URL.

-*(Changed in 0.11)* Note that in Trac 0.10, using e.g. `[../newticket]`  may have worked for linking to the `/newticket` top-level URL, but since 0.11, such a link will stay in the wiki namespace and therefore link to a sibling page.
+A link such as `[../newticket]` will stay in the wiki namespace and therefore link to a sibling page.
-See [\#Server-relativelinks](trac-links#) for the new syntax.

 ### Link anchors